🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 • Sexual assault or interpersonal violence

-• Combat exposure
+• Combat exposure or first-responder exposure

 • Natural disasters